Emma Furr MA, MBACP (Accred) Counsellor & Psychotherapist

 Areas of counselling I deal with

-I am able to offer some low cost places to students and to clients' on a concessionary sliding scale, subject to availability.
+I am able to offer some low cost places to students on a concessionary sliding scale, subject to availability.